-Raymond Feist is known for his Riftwar saga, which I could never appreciate.
+Raymond Feist is known for his Riftwar saga, which I never cared for.
 Before Game of Thrones fantasy was cliche, and in the ’80s especially, aside from the works of Stephen Donaldson, had become near emasculated.
 But somewhere Feist took a break from Pug and wrote Faerie Tale (1988), a horror novel which allowed him, in his own words, to “stretch myself as a writer, as the serial fantasy genre didn’t allow me to address aspects of contemporary humanity — sexuality, fear, the day to day considerations of relationships”.
-Again, in the post Game of Thrones world, that’s a ludicrous dichotomy, but it does remind us how hard it was to think outside the box in the ’80s, when fantasy, much like the D&D game, was being increasingly sanitized and not allowed to breathe a hint of adult realism.
+Again, in the post Game of Thrones world, that’s a silly dichotomy, but it does remind us how hard it was to think outside the box in the ’80s, when fantasy, much like the D&D game, was being increasingly sanitized and not allowed to breathe a hint of adult realism.

 I first read Faerie Tale in ’92 when I was in the Peace Corps.
 It was one of many beat-up paperbacks sent to me in a care package, and on my mountain in Lesotho I read almost anything.
 It turned out quite a surprise — one of my favorite novels which still holds up today.
-I read it again this month to “celebrate” St. Patrick’s Day.
+I reread it this month to celebrate St. Patrick’s Day.
 If it isn’t the scariest book I’ve read, it’s certainly the one which most convincingly conveys the fear of its characters.
 I’m not easily unnerved, but in his experimental stretch Feist gave me more scares than Stephen King at his best.

 The plot is simple: a family moves into an old farm house in New York State, with acres of woods in their backyard, which happens to be the playground of spirit beings out of Irish folklore.
 The novel explores the dark side of these faeries.
 Puck and Wayland Smith make an appearance, as does the Wild Hunt.
 There are sprites and leprechauns — but again, not the benign creatures we think of on St. Patrick’s day — and contorted creatures of demonic fury (see the book cover above).
 The strongest of these beings have the power to incite terror and lust in a person, fan those passions like a blaze, and then feed on both until there is nothing left of the soul.
 That’s how they “feast” on humanity, in envy of the mortal form they can only artificially assume.